Sydney-Informatics-Hub/lessonbmc/_episodes/05-BMC_R_Day2_A.md

 ~~~
 {: .language-r}

-In a simple example, let's just print out each item
+In a simple example of a for-loop, let's just print out each item

 ~~~
+myitems <- 1:10
-for (i in 1:10) {
+for (i in myitems) {
   print(i)
 }
 ~~~